 Data Science and Visualization

-First and foremost is data science and visualization.
-For example, the package pandas allows you to analyze and manipulate data quickly.
+allows you to analyze and manipulate data quickly.
 It can read files from a wide variety of structured data formats like CSV, XML, Excel, HDF5, and many more, which are commonly used when storing data from scientific measurements and observations.
-And if you want to get an overview of a data set, pandas gives you several methods for that.
+And if you want to get an overview of a data set, pandas

 1